TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/about.md

 tags: [ "bloblang" ]
 ---

 Bloblang is a language designed for mapping data of a wide variety of forms.
 It's a safe, fast and powerful way to perform document mapping within Tyk Streams.
-It also has a [Go API for writing your own functions and methods][plugin-api] as plugins.

 Bloblang is available as a [processor]({{< ref "/product-stack/tyk-streaming/configuration/processors/bloblang" >}}) and it's also possible to use Bloblang queries in [function interpolations]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/interpolation" >}}).